xan105/Achievement-Watcher/README.md

   Try to merge multiple achievement source for the same game.<br />

 - timeMergeRecentFirst<br/>
-  default to true<br />
+  default to false<br />
-  When merging duplicates, show the most recent timestamp (set to false for the oldest).
+  When merging duplicates, show the most recent timestamp instead of the oldest.

 - hideZero<br />
   default to false<br />